KDAB/cxx-qt/book/src/getting-started/3-exposing-to-qml.md

 {{#include ../../../examples/qml_minimal/src/main.cpp:book_qml_register}}
 ```

-For every QObject subclass that is defined in Rust, CXX-Qt will generate a corresponding C++ class.
+For every QObject subclass that we define in Rust, CXX-Qt will generate a corresponding C++ class.
 This class is included by the first code snippet.
 They will always be in the `cxx-qt-gen/include/` include path and use the snake_case naming convention.